-Orlando has some of the most amazing theme parks in the world but you don’t have to buy theme park tickets for your entire stay!
-There are plenty of free and inexpensive things to do in Orlando with Kids, and here’s our quick selection of 10 of the best!
+Orlando has some of the most amazing theme parks in the world, but you don’t have to buy theme park tickets for your entire stay.
+There are plenty of inexpensive and FREE things to do in Orlando with kids – here’s our pick of 10 of the best:

 #2.
 LEGO Imagination Center

-Situated in downtown Disney Marketplace, the LEGO Imagination Center lets kids explore their creativity!
-On the first Tuesday of each month kids can learn how to build a cool mini model, and best of all, take it home – for free!
-This event is open to children aged 6 to 14 years, but get there early!
+Free things to do in Orlando don’t come any cooler than this!
+Situated in Disney Springs, the LEGO Imagination Center lets kids explore their creativity.
+On the first Tuesday of each month, kids can learn how to build a cool mini model, and best of all, take it home – for free!
+This event is open to children aged 6 to 14 years, but register online and get there early!

-There are plenty of fantastic bike and nature trails to enjoy with the kids anytime for free!
-The scenic Sanford Riverwalk Trail follows the shoreline of Lake Monroe and is a short one mile track.
-Or the more adventurous could select a segment of The Spring to Spring Trail which connects a number of small, friendly towns between Orlando and Daytona Beach, as well as many of the area’s natural parks, marshes and treasures.
+There are plenty of fantastic bike and nature trails to enjoy with the kids anytime for free.
+The scenic Sanford Riverwalk Trail follows the shoreline of Lake Monroe and is a short one-mile track.
+Alternatively, the more adventurous could select a segment of The Spring to Spring Trail which connects a number of small, friendly towns between Orlando and Daytona Beach, as well as many of the area’s natural parks, marshes and treasures.

 #5.
 The Beach

 Orlando might be situated in central Florida, but you can still get to the beach in just 45 minutes by car.
-Pack-up some beach toys, a big umbrella for shade and a cool picnic and enjoy a day-trip to Cocoa or New Smyrna Beach!
-Build sandcastles, fly a kite or just play some ball and jump the waves!
-Both beaches are close to shops, restaurants and sports and activity centres if you want to explore and do some more!
+Pack up some beach toys, a big umbrella for shade, and a cool picnic so you can enjoy a day trip to Cocoa or New Smyrna Beach.

-A great excuse to cosy up under the stars on a beautiful night, Outdoor Movies are very popular in Orlando!
-There should be plenty of family-friendly choices and many of them are free.
+A great excuse to cosy up under the stars on a beautiful night, Outdoor Movies are very popular in Orlando.
+There are usually plenty of family-friendly choices and many of them are free.
 Bring your own snacks and blankets for a night-time feast and enjoy a fun night in front of the giant movie screen!

 Florida can get very hot in the summer so a great place to cool off is at one of Central Florida’s free (or small-fee) splash pads.
 The kids get to let off steam and have some fun, while parents can relax and take a breather.
-Opening hours and fees can vary so it’s a good idea to ring ahead and check.
+Opening hours and fees can vary so it’s a good idea to check online before turning up.

 #8.
 Lake Eola